 Brownfields Historic Fill - The "Brownfield and Contaminated Site Remediation Act" (N.J.S.A.
-58:10B-1 et seq.) requires the N.J.
-Department of Environmental Protection to map regions of the state where large areas of historic fill exist and make this information available to the public.
-These maps prepared by the Survey show areas of historic fill covering more than approximately 5 acres.
-For the purposes of these maps, historic fill is non-indigenous material placed on a site in order to raise the topographic elevation of the site.
-No representation is made as to the composition of the fill or presence of contamination in the fill.
-Some areas mapped as fill may contain chemical-production waste or ore-processing waste that exclude them from the legislative definition of historic fill must be conducted by appropriate governmental agencies.
+58:10B-1 et seq.) requires the Department to map regions where large areas of historic fill exist and to make this information available to the public.
+The Survey prepared maps showing areas of historic fill covering more than five acres.
+For the purposes of these maps, historic fill is non-indigenous material placed to raise the topographic elevation of a location.
+No representation is made as to the composition or contamination of the fill.
+These maps are not intended to be used at a parcel-scale.
+Any local evaluation of historic fill must be conducted by appropriate governmental agencies.

 Earthquakes - New Jersey has experienced many

 N.J.
 State Police, Office of Emergency Management, has been working with the Survey to enter earthquake